exdysa/Evangelion-Uebersicht-Widget/README.md

 ## Instruction

-Übersicht's `Preferences...` menu has `Interaction : Enable Interaction` checked by defualt.
+Übersicht's `Preferences...` menu has `Interaction : Enable Interaction` checked by default.
 Please ensure this is so if you want to click the widget tiles.

 ## Supported Languages